nissan-ajith-padmakumar/style-guide/javascript/es6-and-above/arrow-functions.md

 In case the expression spans over multiple lines, wrap it in parentheses for better readability.

-{% hint style="warning" %}
-Why?
+> Why?
 It shows clearly where the function starts and ends.
-{% endhint %}

 ```javascript
 // bad